aerobatic/grunt-aerobatic/README.md

 Type: `Array`
 Specifies the files that should be deployed.
 Typically you will use the output of other grunt tasks that have built the assets for the production environment, i.e. [grunt-contrib-uglify](https://github.com/gruntjs/grunt-contrib-uglify), [grunt-contrib-sass](https://github.com/gruntjs/grunt-contrib-sass), etc.

+####cowboy
+Type: `boolean`
+Default value: `false`

+When deploying, force the new version to take 100% of live traffic immediately.
+Useful when you are just getting started and the risks of bypassing the staging process is low or you if that's just the way you roll.

 ####Command Options
-**--cowboy** - Force the new version to take 100% of live traffic immedietely.
-Useful when you are just getting started and the risks of bypassing the staging process is low or you if that's just the way you roll.
+**--cowboy** - Override the default setting specified in the Gruntfile.

 **--name** - The name of the new version.
 Defaults to an auto-generated timestamp.